📚 Writing Guide

 3. Critical Analysis: Third, a literature review allows the researcher to critically analyze how previous studies have been conducted, what methodologies were used, what evidence was uncovered, whether they sufficiently addressed the research problem, or what areas of research are still needed.

-4. Theoretical Framework: Fourth, the literature review acts as support for the development of a theoretical framework with which the research can be conducted and interpreted, as it grounds the study in ideas based existing data.
+4. Theoretical Framework: Fourth, the literature review acts as support for the development of a theoretical framework with which the research can be conducted and interpreted, as it grounds the study in ideas based on existing data.

 Types of Literature Reviews

 There are different types of literature reviews for different purposes.
 Knowing when to use each type will help you shape your own review.
+As research methodologies continue to evolve in 2026, some hybrid approaches are also gaining traction—particularly those that combine elements of systematic and integrative reviews to handle the large volumes of literature now available across digital repositories.

 Narrative Review

 A narrative review gives an overview of the topic by focusing on the development of theories and concepts over time.
 It is often descriptive and used when only a brief review is possible.
 Its weakness is that it lacks the systematic methodology of more structured reviews.
 However, narrative reviews are useful for obtaining a quick understanding of the topic and where research has focused in the past.
+They are also commonly used in introductory sections of journal articles to orient readers before presenting new empirical findings.
+Because narrative reviews are more flexible in their scope, they work especially well in disciplines where qualitative insight and theoretical context matter as much as statistical evidence.

 Systematic Review